BBVA/spark-benchmarks/docs/TestDFSIO.md

 ### How it works

 The TestDFSIO benchmark is used for measuring I/O (read/write) performance and it does this by using Spark jobs to read and write files in parallel.
+It intentionally avoids any overhead or optimizations induced by Spark and therefore, it assumes certain initial requirements.
+For instance, files should be replicated and spread to nodes relatively evenly.
+As a result, if it runs at least one task per node on the cluster, it will write out data evenly assuring correct locality.

 When a write test is run via